In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 The churros are said to have originated from Portugal and Spain, and later Spanish settlers brought this treat to Mexico.

-It has now become one of the most popular treats of Mexico and Latin America.
+It has now become one of the most popular treats in Mexico and Latin America.

 Where to Eat the Best Churros in Mexico City